Characterizations of Bounded Ricci Curvature on Smooth and NonSmooth Spaces: Bounded Ricci Curvature and Stochastic Analysis on

 To talk about the time regularity of a martingale $F^t$ we need to address the issue that each $F^t$ is only well defined away from a set of measure zero.
 In this direction we make the following definition: \begin{definition} Let $X^t,\tilde X^t:P_x(X)\to \dR$ be stochastic processes.
 That is, each is a one parameter family of functions such that $X^t,\tilde X^t$ are $\cF^t$-measurable.
 We say $X^t$ and $\tilde X^t$ are versions of each other if for each $t\geq 0$ we have that $X^t=\tilde X^t$ $\Gamma_x$-a.e. \end{definition}

 On $\dR^n$ it is a well known consequence of the Clark-Ocone theorem that every martingale $F^t$ on $P_0(\dR^n)$ has a pointwise time continuous version.
 That is, for each $\gamma\in F^t$ we have that $F^t(\gamma)$ is a continuous function of time.
-Below we see this still holds on smooth spaces with lower Ricci bounds:
+In the second part of the paper we will see how to prove this for metric-measure spaces with lower Ricci bounds, in fact, we will prove an effective version of it.
+In particular we have the following result on smooth spaces (which can be proved by more standard means):